 Ultimately, it’s your team that will use a newsroom every day.
 A good newsroom solution knows that you get flooded with media requests, that you need to be able to update your campaigns on the go, and that you are constantly juggling people from different teams and companies.

-The company-facing software that powers online newsrooms is now getting more sophisticated, including everything from Content Management Systems, to CRMs and workflow tools to organise your contact lists and pitching history, to media monitoring services.
+The company-facing software that powers online newsrooms is now getting more sophisticated, including everything from Content Management Systems, to CRMs and workflow tools to organize your contact lists and pitching history, to media monitoring services.
 Each company will have its own unique spin on an online newsroom but by putting everything in one place, you save a ton of time.

 The public-facing part of online newsrooms is designed with journalists in mind.
 A journalist, like you, is a consumer of content and, unsurprisingly, wants a ‘low friction' experience where things look great and are easy to find.
 It may seem obvious, but if you want the media to seriously you have to take them- and their time- seriously too.